1. Using the ULAT in a homeschooling setting:

 In the video found at the beginning of each lesson, an instructor will go through the lesson with the students, performing the lesson’s activities with them and providing helpful explanations.

 After watching the instructional video at the start of the lesson, and participating in the activities it proposes, the students are to work independently through the lesson, doing the activities that follow the video.

-The image of a stop sign appears at the top of any lesson containing a test.
-By clicking on the stop sign, students can bypass all of the lesson’s activities and go directly to the test.
+The existence of countdown clocks at the top of a lesson indicates that the lesson contains a timed exercise or test.
+By clicking on the clock, students can go directly to the corresponding timed exercise or test.

 TEST ANSWER GUIDES

 Lessons concluding with a test will usually contain four forms of that test.
 A video providing the correct answers to the oral tests is found at the end of the test.
 A button exists at the end of each written test that reveals its correct answers.

 Suggested grading guides are found at the beginning of each testing section.
 Above and to the right of the first test, you will see the image of a percent sign.
 By clicking on it, you will be taken to a page which suggests how many points a test is worth and how many points to deduct for each error.